Abel–Ruffini theorem: Galois correspondence

 The Galois correspondence establishes a one to one correspondence between the subextensions of a normal field extension $F/E$ and the subgroups of the Galois group of the extension.
 This correspondence maps a field K such $E\subseteq K \subseteq F$ to the Galois group $\operatorname{Gal}(F/K)$ of the automorphisms of F that leave K fixed, and, conversely, maps a subgroup H of $\operatorname{Gal}(F/E)$ to the field of the elements of F that are fixed by H.

 The preceding section shows that an equation is solvable in terms of radicals if and only if the Galois group of its splitting field (the smallest field that contains all the roots) is solvable, that is, it contains a sequence of subgroups such that each is normal in the preceding one, with a quotient group that is cyclic.
 (Solvable groups are commonly defined with abelian instead of cyclic quotient groups, but the fundamental theorem of finite abelian groups shows that the two definitions are equivalent).

-So, for proving Abel–Ruffini theorem, it remains to prove that the symmetric group $S_5$ is not solvable, and that there are polynomials with symmetric Galois group.
+So, for proving the Abel–Ruffini theorem, it remains to show that the symmetric group $S_5$ is not solvable, and that there are polynomials with symmetric Galois groups.

 Solvable symmetric groups

 For n ≥ 5, the symmetric group $\mathcal S_n$ of degree n has only the alternating group $\mathcal A_n$ as a nontrivial normal subgroup (see Symmetric group).
-For n ≥ 5, the alternating group $\mathcal A_n$ is not abelian and simple (that is, it does not have any nontrivial normal subgroup).
+For n ≥ 5, the alternating group $\mathcal A_n$ is simple (that is, it does not have any nontrivial normal subgroup) and not abelian.
 This implies that both $\mathcal A_n$ and $\mathcal S_n$ are not solvable for n ≥ 5.
 Thus, the Abel–Ruffini theorem results from the existence of polynomials with a symmetric Galois group; this will be shown in the next section.

 On the other hand, for n ≤ 4, the symmetric group and all its subgroups are solvable.
-Somehow, this explains the existence of the quadratic, cubic, and quartic formulas, since a major result of Galois theory is that a polynomial equation has a solution in radicals if and only if its Galois group is solvable (the term "solvable group" takes its origin from this theorem).
+This explains the existence of the quadratic, cubic, and quartic formulas, since a major result of Galois theory is that a polynomial equation has a solution in radicals if and only if its Galois group is solvable (the term "solvable group" takes its origin from this theorem).